ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 }
 ```

-And voilá !
+And voilá!
 If we just do a soft reload of the systemd manager again, we should be able to both see and attach to our IOC.

 ```console
 [iocuser@host:~]$ systemctl daemon-reload